-Check with your Account Executive for program availability and specifications.
-Underwriting a cash flowing SFR or SBC property are similar in that the underwriter is reviewing the rental stream.
+Underwriting a cash flowing single-family rental or SBC property are similar in that the underwriter is reviewing the rental stream.
 In both cases you have a lease or leases identifying the tenant(s) and the agreed upon rental payment in exchange for use of the subject property or a portion thereof.
-Cash flow from either an SFR or an SBC property will be the primary factor in determining the value of the property along with the property’s ability to cover loan payments.
+Cash flow from either a single-family rental or an SBC property will be the primary factor in determining the value of the property along with the property’s ability to cover loan payments.

 In an SBC asset, you are more likely to see multiple leases for a single asset (i.e. a multifamily building, a small retail strip center, etc.).
 Most assets that fall under the general definition of Small Balance Commercial will have relatively simple operating cash flows much like an SFR asset.
 So, the approach is very similar to SFR underwriting, except you are now looking at several leases that comprise the cash flow and that need to be reviewed and underwritten.
 In addition, the quality of the tenant in an SBC asset is under much more scrutiny because it typically is much easier to replace a tenant in an SFR property than a tenant in an SBC property.
 Under most SBC leases, you are not going to be able to underwrite the tenant’s financials, so an underwriter will be reviewing the length of time the tenant has been in place, the remaining term of the lease, the lease economics and the tenant’s payment history.
 This is critical when the space has a specific use, such as a restaurant, where conversion to another commercial use may not be financially viable.
 Contrast this with a standard 50’ x 100’ retail bay with a restroom and back office.
 This type of space provides flexibility for a potential tenant, who may want to use the space for an insurance or realty office (assuming the use is allowed under the local zoning laws) as opposed to the retail shop.
 The flexibility of the space along with local market conditions (i.e. vacancies) are critical to the review of the property to determine the likelihood of finding a replacement tenant for a vacant bay.

-For both an SFR and SBC asset demonstrating that the rental income will continue to be on-going and attractive to other tenants in the event of a vacancy is critical to the underwriting of the asset.
+For both an single-family rental and SBC asset demonstrating that the rental income will continue to be on-going and attractive to other tenants in the event of a vacancy is critical to the underwriting of the asset.

-What to Expect in Appraisal Reports for SFR and SBC Properties
+What to Expect in Appraisal Reports for Single Family Rentals and SBC Properties